 The private placement of non-securities is regulated by the German Asset Investment Act (Vermögensanlagengesetz).
-Again, this law provides for a number of private placement exemptions of which the most important apply to offers where (i) the minimum subscription amount is EUR 200,000 per investor or (ii) a maximum of 20 interests are issued.
+Again, this law provides for several private placement exemptions of which the most important apply to offers where (i) the minimum subscription amount is EUR 200,000 per investor or (ii) a maximum of 20 interests are issued.